zMendes/ComuniCook/README.md

 Players can also open the buy menu (by pressing "M") and use saved money to purchase new equipment.

+### Assistants

+Assistants can be hired to help you cook and server food for the community.

 ## Future Implementations

-In future implementations there are plans to add new buying options, such as new types of food and hire assistans to prepare and serve food alongside the player.
+In future implementations there are plans to add new buying options, such as new types of food.